Kim Perrotta MHSC, Executive Director

-She was the Executive Director for the Canadian Association of Physicians for the Environment (CAPE) from 2015 to 2019.
-During her time at CAPE, she re-invigorated the board, established regional volunteer committees, and doubled the funding and staff complement.
-She also produced the 240-page Climate Change Toolkit for Health Professionals and the Prescribing Active Travel for Healthy People and a Healthy Planet toolkit to support education and advocacy by CAPE members.
-In addition, she led the health sector in advocacy for the accelerated phase-out of coal-fired power plants, a national active transportation strategy, and for action on climate change by the federal government.
+Kim was the Executive Director for the Canadian Association of Physicians for the Environment (CAPE) from 2015 to 2020.
+During her tenure, she re-invigorated the board, established regional volunteer committees, and doubled the funding and staff complement.
+She also produced and co-authored the 240-page Climate Change Toolkit for Health Professionals and the Prescribing Active Travel for Healthy People and a Healthy Planet toolkit to support education and advocacy by CAPE members.
+She also led the health sector in advocating for the accelerated phase-out of coal-fired power plants nationally, a national active transportation strategy, and a Call to Action on Climate Change and Health.

-Kim has produced, edited and/or prepared over 30 health-based background reports, policy reports and toolkits on issues related to climate change, air pollution, land use planning, coal plants, school buses, and active transportation.
+Kim has authored or co-authored over 30 health-based background reports, policy reports and toolkits on issues related to climate change, air pollution, land use planning, coal plants, school buses, and active transportation.
 A few are linked below:

 Ronald Macfarlane is an advocate for environmental health and sustainable development.
 With 35 years of experience in Africa, Asia and Canada, he uses is critical thinking and writing skills to prepare easily understood summaries of the impacts of environmental determinants on health that serve as background information to advocate for equitable and healthy public policy.

 Between 1999 and 2018 Ronald was with Toronto Public Health where he led environmental health projects addressing a wide-range of issues such as air pollution, noise, green space, urban form and climate change.
 He developed a health impact assessment framework and applied it to various proposals transportation and waste management proposals.